 - You can ensure consistent humidity by placing your tray over wet pebbles.

-Planting Perovskia to Your Garden
+Planting Perovskia in Your Garden

 - Re-planting performed in late fall or early spring is optimal for strong, resilient plants.